SchlossLab/schlosslab.github.io/_lab_business/lab_life_hacks.md

 Then, instead of typing `ssh -p 8674 your_username@server.address.com`, you can type `ssh host_nickname`.
 This also works for `scp` and `rsync`!

-An entry for Flux looks like this:
+An entry for Great Lakes looks like this:
 ```
-Host flux
+Host gl
-     Hostname flux-login.arc-ts.umich.edu
+     Hostname greatlakes.arc-ts.umich.edu
      User uniqname
 ```

-Then to login, type `ssh flux`.
+Then to login, type `ssh gl`.

 ### View processes running and troubleshoot slowness